cozy-creator/capsules/examples/outlaw_sky/README.md

+This is a walkthrough demonstrating how to create assets on Sui using our Capsule-tools.
+We demonstrate two methods: (1) [using the Sui CLI](#sui-cli), and (2) [using the Sui Typescript SDK](#sui-typescript-sdk).
+The CLi is useful for developers performing their own ad-hoc operations, while the Typescript SDK is useful for website UI's and Node.js servers.

+---

+## Sui CLI

-This is walkthrough on how to create assets on Sui using Capsule-tools.
-It assumes you have the [Sui CLI installed][https://docs.sui.io/build/install], a keypair generated, enough gas from the faucet to submit transactions, and that devnet is currently broken again.
+It assumes you have the [Sui CLI installed][https://docs.sui.io/build/install], a keypair generated, enough gas from the faucet to submit transactions, and that devnet is currently broken.

 ### Step 1: Publish Your Module